cloudback/docs/content/posts/notifications-email.md

 tags: ["News", "Release notes"]
 date: 2021-10-12
 categories: ["News", "Release notes"]
+description: Stay informed with Cloudback's email notifications for failed backups
 ---

 Cloudback sends an email notification to the user if the backup fails.
 By default, we are using the primary email address taken from the GitHub profile.